 When Canadian MoneySaver approached me about doing a review of their publication a couple of months ago I was a little bit skeptical.
 After all, my memories of the magazine from that last time I picked it up a few years ago revolved around how outdated I thought it seemed.
-The graphics and content seemed to be aiming at investors that were primarily in the 55+ crowd, and I wasn’t a big fan of the lack of DIY advice.
+The graphics and content seemed to be aimed at investors that were primarily in the 55+ crowd, and I wasn’t a big fan of the lack of DIY advice.

-Upon finding out that new management had taken over the product however, I figured it was worth a shot.
+Upon finding out that new management had taken over the product, however, I figured it was worth a shot.
 I’m happy to say that this new version isn’t your grandpa’s CMS.

 The magazine has a great new look, both online and at newsstands everywhere.
 The website is easier to navigate and the print magazine looks professionally designed instead of the weird adaptation of Pink Floyd album art that CMS had been using for many years.

 Over the last couple of months, Canadian MoneySaver has published a great variety of articles that included a ton of great stuff for DIY investors (my favorite kind!) from some of Canada’s best personal finance writers such as Dan Bortolotti (MoneySense, The Globe and Mail, and Canadian Couch Potato) and Evelyn Jacks (Business Woman of the Year, Jacks on Tax) amongst many others.
 You’ll read about actionable stuff that you can put into use tomorrow.
-Here’s a few of the my favorite topics that I read about:
+Here’s a few of my favorite topics that I’ve read about: